coolcoder613eb/Haiku-PyAPI/README.md

 This lets you build apps for Haiku using the Haiku API directly from Python.

+For the most part, Haiku-PyAPI tries to copy the C++ API.
+There are some places where we have had to deviate from the C++ API, however.

 ## Current status

-The API is not stable and subject to change.
-The bindings for the app kit are mostly complete, but a couple of functions are missing.
-The interface kit has the essentials (buttons, text boxes, etc.), but many items are missing.
-The other kits have not been ported yet.
-Expect a lot of use-after-frees, double frees, and memory leaks.
+Almost everything in the app and interface kits have been ported.
+The storage kit has mostly been ported.
+The support kit has only partially been ported.
+The other kits haven't been ported yet.

+Of the kits that have been ported, many of the functions haven't been tested yet.
+You should, therefore, expect to encounter problems when using some of the functions.
+Besides this, you can expect memory leaks, as little work has been done on getting memory freed correctly once it is no longer needed.
+And, of course, you should expect many miscellaneous bugs.

 ## Installing